Uvalde school shooting: NRA and Daniel Defense

-The NRA-ILA's annual leadership forum on May 27 in Houston drew heavy criticism in light of the recent shooting.
-Former President Donald Trump; governors Kristi Noem and Greg Abbott; Texas Lieutenant Governor Dan Patrick; Senators Ted Cruz and John Cornyn; and Representative Dan Crenshaw were previously scheduled to give remarks.
+The National Rifle Association Institute for Legislative Action (NRA-ILA) annual leadership forum on May 27 in Houston drew heavy criticism in light of the recent shooting.
+Former President Donald Trump, governors Kristi Noem and Greg Abbott, Texas Lieutenant Governor Dan Patrick, senators Ted Cruz and John Cornyn, and Representative Dan Crenshaw were previously scheduled to give remarks.
 Cornyn and Crenshaw subsequently canceled their attendances, and Abbott announced that he would instead appear at a news conference in Uvalde and send pre-recorded remarks to the NRA convention.

 Daniel Defense, the manufacturer of a firearm used in the shooting, decided not to attend.
 At the event, Trump and other Republicans rejected gun reforms, with Senator Cruz blaming mass shootings in the U.S. on a "cultural sickness" based on fatherless children and an alleged link between violence and video games, and advocated for arming teachers and redesigning schools to have only one entrance and exit.
 Gun safety advocacy groups such as Moms Demand Action and March for Our Lives, as well as local teachers' unions, Black Lives Matter chapters, the Harris County Democratic Party, and Beto O'Rourke protested outside the convention.

-Gun manufacturer Daniel Defense was met with social media criticism in the wake of the shooting, including criticism of a since-deleted Twitter post made on May 16 depicting a child holding a Daniel Defense rifle, causing the company to make many of its social media accounts private.
+Gun manufacturer Daniel Defense was the target of social media criticism in the wake of the shooting, including criticism of a since-deleted Twitter post made on May 16 depicting a child holding a Daniel Defense rifle, causing the company to make many of its social media accounts private.

 Mass shooting survivors and families

 Manuel Oliver, a gun control activist and the father of a Stoneman Douglas High School shooting victim, issued a statement expressing his outrage, and said that the families of the victims do not need the thoughts and prayers of politicians; instead, they "need their kids".
 Several families of the Sandy Hook Elementary School shooting victims spoke out, with several calling for stricter gun control.
 Fred Guttenberg, whose daughter was killed during the Stoneman Douglas High School shooting, also called for politicians to enact stricter gun control, and expressed support for the families of Robb Elementary School victims.

 On June 11, March for Our Lives protests were held across the United States.
 Survivors of the 2021 Oxford High School shooting also expressed outrage.